migramirez2/Harmony-ONE/progress/yuriy-menkov.md

 ---

+2024-10-01 Tue: During testing, OFT proxy on Solana received several problems related to setting the recipient's application address and receiving messages on the Harmony side.
+Synchronized with the layerzaero team on this issue - The Endpoint V1 and V2 contracts are backwards compatible but need to hang the OFT Program to support EPV1 OFT's message encoding.
+Worked on updating the recipient's contract.

 2024-09-30 Mon: Added support for Moo Deng token to harmony bridge.
 Deployed [programs](https://github.com/LayerZero-Labs/example-oft) for solana layerzero OFT token.
 Working on client side scripts (based on solana web3) to call programs methods and token transfers.

 ---